 But that experience stirred up another memory of another small girl.
 A kindergarten girl bursting back into my son’s classroom after a bathroom break, shaking the water from her fingers and singing, ‘I have just washed my haaaands!’ as if she was the lead soprano in a dramatic opera.
 I loved that crazy firecracker of kid, how exuberant and beautiful she was, the hilarious way she was always doing something outrageously imaginative and funny, but always at the wrong moment.

-In some weird way, those two tiny memories collided and Ruby Lee exploded forth.
+In some weird way, those two tiny memories collided, and Ruby Lee exploded forth.
 In some senses, Ruby Lee is the archetype for every chatty, heart-on-their-sleeve, dying-to-be-chosen, never-sit-still kid I’ve ever met.
 And I’ve met a lot of them over the years because they often ended up in my drama class!
 Perhaps in some ways, I wrote ‘Hark, It’s Me, Ruby Lee’ for them, as some kind of blazing encouragement that the very thing that was making their lives sometimes tricky then, would also one day be the saving of them.

 I’m immensely thrilled to have worked with the illustrator Binny Talib.
 She is such a wonderful and hugely talented illustrator and designer.
 I’m so grateful for the ways Binny has brought Ruby Lee to such gorgeous, vivid life.
 I love Ruby Lee’s big eyes and her large orange side buns, such a subtle and clever intertextual visual reference to that other intrepid, valiant, ingenious female character, Princess Leia.
 I love the way Binny has captured George Papadopoulos, his gentle perseverance, patience and restraint and the pink-cheeked saintliness of the long-suffering Mrs Majestic-Jones.
 This text was a such tough one to illustrate because of the juxtaposition of school life, with the very detailed sequences of Ruby Lee’s fertile imagination.
 To be honest, I was unsure how it could be done.
 But Binny pulled it off, with more flair and innovation and good humour than I could ever possibly imagine.

 When I write a text, I’m never entirely sure what moments will resonate the most.
 I can have one moment in mind on the page, only to discover it’s another moment entirely when the book is read aloud.
-I’ve had the fun of reading Ruby Lee aloud to thousands of kids now and in the midst of much laughter, there are always two particular small moments where a peculiar hush descends, where the whole audience grows strangely still.
+I’ve had the fun of reading Ruby Lee aloud to thousands of kids now and amid much laughter, there are always two small moments where a peculiar hush descends, where the whole audience grows strangely still.
 When this first happened to me years ago, I had no clue as to what it meant.
 But now I know that these are the moments where the whole audience is collectively feeling the full and sudden weight of another character’s feelings.
 It’s always in those moments that I am completely undone by what an immense, holy privilege it is to write for children.

 Children’s Publisher and Bookseller